 Exclaimer Email Alias Manager for Exchange is the simple and robust way to send from multiple email addresses and a single Exchange mailbox.
 Use the Outlook Add In to select your sending address when composing and for phone or OWA, add a simple tag to the message subject to choose which address to use.
 Alias Manager is licensed per active user.
 Site licenses are available and the 30 day free trial lets you test the product for all users.

-Proxy Manager lets you send emails using any proxy SMTP address from your Exchange account.
+Proxy Manager lets you send emails from Outlook using any alias (proxy) SMTP address with an arbitrary display name from your Exchange account, hosted or on-premises.
 There are no server components, everything is done on the client side - just install Proxy Manager, and you are ready to go!
-Select the address to send from and click the Send button.
-For Outlook 2010 and up.
+Select one of your proxy addresses and click Send.
+Outlook 2010, 2013, 2016 and 2019 are supported.

 COM add-in for Outlook that automatically fills in the correct From address when the user is responding to a message in another user's Exchange mailbox.
 (Use it with the UniSent add-in from the same site.
 UniSent keeps the outgoing messages in the Sent Items folder of the other users mailbox.)